karolsluszniak/cloudless-box/README.md

-# cloudless-box
+# Cloudless Box

-Cloudless box is an opinionated Chef cookbook that allows to run one or more Ruby on Rails, Node, Meteor or Middleman applications on single server with databases, backup and more.
+**cloudless-box** is an opinionated Chef cookbook that allows to run one or more Ruby on Rails, Node, Meteor or Middleman applications on single server with databases, backup and more.
 It's targeted at VPS and dedicated servers that run CentOS Linux.

 ##### Who is it for?